woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 4.2.2 - 2019-06-26 =
-* Fix - Changing an order status to "Cancelled" will no longer refund the payment.
+* Fix - Changing an order status to "Cancelled" or "Refunded" will no longer refund the payment, will only void the payment if it was just authorized.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/master/changelog.txt).